WE ARE HOMETOWN NEWS.

 MassCare is currently working to get legislators to reconsider two bills establishing statewide single-payer health care, the House version being sponsored by state Rep. Lindsay Sabadosa (D-Northampton).
 Qvistgaard said the proposed legislation calls for no copays, premiums or deductibles.
 He also said dental, vision, hearing and long-term care would be covered, unlike commercial insurance where coverage is non-existent or minimal.
 Anyone could go to any licensed medical provider they choose, he said.

-The system would be funded with a 10% payroll tax, with 7.5% from all employers in the state and 2.5% from employees.
+The system would be partly funded with a 10% payroll tax, with 7.5% from all employers in the state and 2.5% from employees.
 No Social Security or pensions would be taxed.
 Qvistgaard said those who aren’t employed or who are financially strained wouldn’t pay the tax, and those who would will save money on their health care.

 “It’s, at minimum, a 50% savings for most folks who are currently paying for health insurance,” he said.